“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 Becoming a senior leader who leads other managers is the next stage of evolution on that leadership journey.
 Now, you have to think about…

 Maybe you’re a newly minted senior leader, suddenly finding your team got too big and you had to promote your first managers to help you.

 Or, maybe you’ve had a team of managers for a while and realize you need to be a lot more intentional about both what you do and what you teach your managers.

 Either way, you need to learn how to make the transition from a manager of individual contributors to a great builder and manager of other managers.

 Developing future leaders, coaching your new managers to be good leaders to their teams, and molding your team and company’s culture are all things you need to invest time in as a senior leader.
 You’re a multiplier, after all.

-Today, we take a deep dive into those and other areas to look at the many skills you need to master to be an amazing senior leader.
-We’ll show you what it takes to be a manager of managers and how to level up any of your areas of weakness.
+Today, we take a deep dive into those and other areas to look at what skills you need to master to be a great senior leader.
+We’ll show you what it takes to be a manager of managers and how to level up your areas of weakness.